HOW TO STOP HAIR LOSS: WHAT YOU CAN BELIEVE

-Hair loss myth number three: Poor blood flow to the scalp area causes hair loss.
+Hair loss myth number three: Poor blood flow to the scalp area causes hair shedding.
 This is a misconception that has been perpetuated by companies selling hair loss products for years.
 Dermatologists will tell you that bald scalps have just as much blood flow as scalps full of hair.
+Actually the opposite is true.
 It is because of this blood flow to the bald scalp that hair transplants work so well.

 Hair loss myth number four: If you haven’t lost your hair by 40, you aren’t going to.
 Again, not true.
 Age has nothing to do with it.
 If you are genetically predisposed to lose your hair, you are going to.
 Just be grateful you made it to 40 with your hair still intact.

 Hair loss myth number 5: Stress makes your hair fall out.
 Although this statement is partly true, it really takes a very traumatic event to cause so much stress that your hair will fall out as a result.
 The daily stress that we experience is unlikely to cause your falling out on a large scale.
 Too many people (men and women) who live under severe stress have plenty of thick, healthy hair and vice versa.

 And so we can go on and add new urban legends.
 But the point is: most of the facts we think we know about hair loss are actually hair loss myths.
 If you are suffering from hair loss, consult your doctor.
 He (or she) should be able to give you a factual reason for your hair loss and advise you as to what types of treatments may work in your specific case.